vlang/vinix/README.md

 Join the [Discord chat](https://discord.gg/vlang) (`#vinix-os` channel).

-## Download the nightly image
+## Download the ISO

-You can get a nightly continuously updated ISO of Vinix [here](https://github.com/vlang/vinix/releases/download/nightly/vinix-nightly.iso).
+You can get a continuously updated ISO of Vinix [here](https://builds.vinix-os.org/repos/files/vinix/latest/vinix.iso).

 ## What is Vinix all about?